List of Prison Break characters: Norman "Lechero" St. John

 In "Good Fences", Lechero gets in trouble when the electrical system in the prison stops functioning.
 Remembering that Michael is an engineer, he quickly enlists Michael's help to fix the system, in exchange for a new cell in the prison block.
 He is later approached by Bellick, who warns him that Michael cannot be trusted and that he will trick Lechero as he tricked Bellick.
 At first Lechero is skeptical but then he decides to see for himself, and when Michael successfully outwits him and repairs the prison's electrical system, his trust in Michael is solidified.
 He later punishes Bellick for the bad information by scalding him with hot coffee.
-In Photo Finish Lechero slits Cheo for taking tribute from Augusto (It was actually Sammy).
-In "Vamonos" after Michael's failed escape, Lechero informs him that he will break out of prison, but with one catch—he must take Lechero with him.
-In the following episode Bang & Burn, Lechero reveals a tunnel which they can use to escape. in the episode "Hell or High Water" Lechero is shot by the guards during the Sona Escape.
-In the following episode The Art of the Deal T-Bag and Bellick come to Lechero's aid.
-T-Bag tells Lechero that the guards will let them go for 50,000 dollars.
+In "Photo Finish" Lechero slits Cheo for taking tribute from Augusto (It was actually Sammy).
+In "Vámonos" after Michael's failed escape, Lechero informs him that he will break out of prison, but with one catch—he must take Lechero with him.
+In the following episode "Bang & Burn", Lechero reveals a tunnel which they can use to escape. in the episode "Hell or High Water" Lechero is shot by the guards during the Sona Escape.
+In the following episode "The Art of the Deal" T-Bag and Bellick come to Lechero's aid.
+T-Bag tells Lechero that the guards will let them go for $50,000.
 Lechero calls his girlfriend who brings T-Bag the money.
 After getting the money T-Bag takes his place as the leader of Sona by suffocating Lechero with a pillow while Bellick stands by and watches in terror.

 Sofía Lugo

-Sofía Lugo (played by Danay García; seasons 3-4) is the girlfriend of James Whistler.
-Having worked with Lincoln to help Michael break out Whistler in Season 3, she is with LJ in Season 4, though their whereabouts are unknown.
+Sofía Lugo (played by Danay García; seasons 3–5) is the girlfriend of James Whistler.
+Having worked with Lincoln to help Michael break out Whistler in season 3, she is with LJ in season 4, though their whereabouts are unknown.
 The character is introduced to the series as a regular in the premiere episode of the third season of the series.
 Sofía Lugo is first seen posing as the wife of a dead inmate and a gravedigger, in order to get James Whistler's message written to her, transferred via the dead bodies.
 Sofía finds the note, which refers to a bank lock-box in a bank where a bird guide is contained.
 The book is then stolen by Lincoln Burrows and tells her to tell Whistler that he has it now.
 She meets Whistler in Sona, who keeps her in the dark about Scofield as he feared that Sofía might be killed if she knew too much.
 On her way out, she sees the visitation log, figures the connection, and notes Lincoln's hotel and room number.
 She tails Lincoln to Saint Rita and confronts him.
 Lincoln tells her about the escape plan.